The RCOG Library has a unique collection of books, reports and journals covering women’s health from 1478 onwards.

 The collection is reference only.
 However, we provide a document delivery service allowing eligible users to request book chapters and journal articles.

 Visiting the RCOG Library

-The Reading Room is open from 10am to 4pm Monday-Friday, excluding English Bank Holidays and College Closure Days.
-Any RCOG and RCM members wishing to access resources outside these hours can email the Library team to arrange their visit.
+The Reading Room is open from 10am to 4pm (UK time) Monday to Friday, excluding England/Wales bank holidays and College Closure Days.
+Any RCOG and RCM members wishing to access resources outside these hours can email the Library team at email@example.com to arrange their visit.

 Other researchers should email the Library team to request an appointment.
 Where possible, please use the catalogue and inform the Library team in advance of the material to be consulted.